-I don’t actually know why I am writing this letter, we have not been together since we were sixteen.
-We have both been in relationships in the past seven years, yet when people talk about exes you are the first that comes into mind.
-You are the only one I ever felt that ‘connection’ with, you are the only one that made me feel like I knew what ‘love’ was.
+I don’t actually know why I am writing this letter.
+We have not been together since we were sixteen.
+We’ve both been in relationships in the past seven years, yet when people talk about exes you are the first that comes into mind.
+You are the only one I ever felt that ‘connection’ with.
+The only one that made me feel like I knew what ‘love’ was.
 I don’t know if it was because we were both young and naive but sometimes these things just need to be said.

-First I want to let you know that I never hated you after our break-up, to be honest I don’t think there was ever a time I did hate you.
+First I want to let you know that I never hated you after our break-up.
+To be honest, I don’t think there was ever a time I did hate you.
 I loved you, you were my ‘first love’ as they call it.
 You were part of my life for two years and when you’re a teenager in school, that feels like forever!
-You wasn’t just my boyfriend but you were my best friend throughout those times and I think that is what I hated most after our break up, I had lost my best friend.
+Never was you just my boyfriend but you were my best friend throughout those times.
+I think that is what I hated most after our break up, I had lost my best friend.

 When we broke up it may have seemed like I hated you but that was not the case.
-All I wanted was to know where it all went wrong, when did you feel like ending it?
+All I wanted was to know where it all went wrong.
+When did you feel like ending it?
 Was there a time where the relationship was one sided and only I was happy and you just wanted it to be over?
-The break up didn’t seem to shock me but also everybody around and getting over you was hard.
-Getting over you when all you heard was ‘you were the forever couple’ ‘but you two were never meant to break up’ ‘you two were the perfect couple’ from everybody at school was tough!
+The break up didn’t seem to shock me but also everybody around.
+Getting over you was hard.
+Especially when all you heard was- ‘You were the forever couple.’
+‘But you two were never meant to break up.’
+‘You two were the perfect couple.’ from everybody at school was tough!

 So one last time, thank you.
 Thank you for being the greatest ‘first’ and thank you for being the greatest ‘memory’ throughout my teenage years.